dmcfly85/tempapp/README.md

 # tempapp
-Accepts temperatures update from arduino device and grapes
+Accepts temperatures update from arduino device and graphs